OctopusDeploy/Sashimi/readme.md

 In 2022, we found that the costs of having Sashimi flavours separated out across multiple repositories were outweighing the intended benefits, so we invested in reducing these development costs by consolidating Sashimi repositories.
 As the repository that contains the shared infrastructure for Sashimi flavours, this repository was consolidated into [OctopusDeploy](https://github.com/OctopusDeploy/OctopusDeploy) and [Calamari](https://github.com/OctopusDeploy/Calamari).
-This repository is now only for bug-fixing.
+This repository is now only accepting bug fixes for the 2021.3 - 2022.3 LTS branches until their EOL.

 Further info on this work can be found in our 🔒 [Dependency Management documentation](https://docs.google.com/document/d/187L7C3oW7LKmPJoWTWvdtP7Ou-BjMPfF1BUh4Wcw-Po/edit#heading=h.tf0suvubpekj) (internal).